Mtech-Assignment/scalable-services/README.md

 ---

 ## **Postman Collection**
 The full API endpoint details can be accessed in the [Postman Collection Repository](https://github.com/Mtech-Assignment/scalable-services/tree/main/services-api-postman-collection).

+---

+## **Deployment on Kubernetes**
+Refer this report for the deployment of the application in K8S [Deployment Report](https://github.com/Mtech-Assignment/scalable-services/blob/main/ScalalbeAssignment2-Microservice-deployment-report.pdf)